-Nancy DeLuca joined Health Imperatives in March 2015 as the manager of the Plymouth and Weymouth Family Planning sites.
+Nancy DeLuca joined Health Imperatives in 2015.
+She is the Director of the Plymouth and Wareham Sexual and Reproductive Health Clinics.
 Health Imperatives’ mission is to improve the health and well-being of low-income or vulnerable families and individuals in Southeastern Massachusetts.
 Health Imperatives provides public health and human services to more than 30,000 families and individuals in Southeastern Massachusetts, the Cape, and Islands each year.
 Programs are based on five fundamental health imperatives: health access, health literacy, cultural competency, advocacy, and prevention.
 Programs include reproductive health services, family supports, nutrition assistance, a domestic violence shelter, sexual assault counseling and services for lesbian/gay individuals.

 Michael Jackman is the District Director for Congressman Bill Keating (MA-09).
 He has served in this position since January 2011.